yandooo/graphql-spring-boot/README.md

 # Enable GraphQL Servlet

 The servlet becomes accessible at `/graphql` if `graphql-spring-boot-starter` added as a dependency to a boot application and a `GraphQLSchema` bean is present in the application.

-A GraphQL schema can also be automatically created when supported graphql-java schema libraries are found on the classpath.
+A GraphQL schema can also be automatically created when a [supported graphql-java schema library](https://github.com/graphql-java/graphql-spring-boot/blob/master/README.md#supported-graphql-java-libraries) is found on the classpath.

 See the [graphql-java-servlet usage docs](https://github.com/graphql-java/graphql-java-servlet#usage) for the avaiable endpoints exposed.